-Stretchy wraps are one-size-fits-all and are easier to use because you can tie them before you put your baby in the wrap.
+Stretchy wraps come in a one-size-fits-all design and are easier to use because you can tie them on before putting your baby in the wrap.

-Woven wraps are sturdy and also comfortable for you and your baby as they provide enough support for you to wear your baby in a back carry.
-Plus, you can get them in a variety of fabrics which means you can have different wraps for hot or cold weather to keep you and your baby comfortable.
+Woven wraps are sturdy and comfortable for you and your baby as they provide enough support for you to wear your baby in many ways, including a back carry position.
+Plus, you can get them in a variety of fabrics, which means you can have different wraps for hot or cold weather to keep you and your baby comfortable.

 The Cons of Using a Wrap

 Depending on which kind of wrap you choose, you will face a different set of cons.

 What To Know Before Buying

 Before purchasing a wrap, consider how long you plan to use it.
-If you need a budget-friendly option just for the first few months, a stretchy wrap is an excellent choice for you.
+If you need a budget-friendly option for the first few months, a stretchy wrap is an excellent choice for you.

-What Are The Benefits Of Slings?
+What Are the Benefits of Slings?

-What Are The Cons Of Slings?
+What Are the Cons of Slings?

 The cons of a ring sling are similar to the disadvantages of a wrap.
-While they are easier to get used to than a wrap, there is still a small learning curve.
-Slings also vary in size, so you’ll need to do your research before purchase to make sure it fits properly.
+While they are easier to get used to than a wrap, there is still a learning curve.
+Slings also vary in size, so you’ll need to do your research before purchasing to make sure it fits properly.

 You also need to pay attention to the ring positioning as you tie your sling.
-If not positioned properly, it can dig into your shoulder and cause irritation or even bruising.
+If not positioned properly, it can dig into your shoulder and cause irritation or bruising.